 It sparked an idea, which Dr. Ben Kearney brought back to the staff at OhioGuidestone's The Institute of Family & Community Impact"TM".
-Using the latest research in neurobiology and interpersonal psychology evidence, as well as their experiences as professionals and parents, they created Joyful Together©.
+Using the latest research in neurobiology and interpersonal psychology evidence, as well as their experiences as professionals and parents, they created Joyful Together[®].

-Community Impact"TM" and OhioGuidestone's way to tackle the growing issue of toxic stress.
-It is based on resiliency and prepare them for their futures.

-There are moments in every person's day that can pass by easy to use activities, like the "Brain Power" game below, that strengthen relationships between adults and children.
+Joyful Together[©] is the Institute of Family & Community Impact^{"TM}" and OhioGuidestone's way to tackle the growing issue of toxic stress.
+It is based on easy to use activities, like the "Brain Power" game below, that strengthen relationships between adults and children.